SoubhagyaSDas/Sudoku-io/README.md

 - **Storyboard:** You can find the storyboard illustrating the user experience in the Wiki section as well.

-- **Project Plan:** Our project plan, outlining milestones and timelines, is also available in the Wiki section.
+- **Project Plan:** Initial Trello Board can also be found in the wiki section.
 ## Running the App

 This Sudoku Web App is built using Flask.
 To run the application, ensure you have Flask installed.
 You can install it using the following command: